Mantle/Mantle/README.md

 If you're just trying to access some JSON objects, Core Data can be a lot of work for little gain.

-Even if you're using Core Data in your app already, Mantle can still be a convenient translation layer between the API and your persisted model objects.
+Nonetheless, if you're using or want to use Core Data in your app already, Mantle can still be a convenient translation layer between the API and your managed model objects.

 ## MTLModel